glauciosouthier/SolrBrsPlugin/README.md

 Optional: solr/docker-compose.yaml for testing in Docker container (sol/cloud/docker-compose.yaml for SolrCloud setup)

 ```
-This will build both the plugin jar as well as a webapp that can be used to parse queries without executing them.
-Both packages will be in the ./target folder.
+This will build the plugin jar.
+Packages will be in the solr/libs folder.

 # Installation
 There are a few steps needed to get Swan syntax working in Solr.
 First, add the new jars to solrconfig.xml like: